vuejs/vuepress/packages/docs/docs/plugin/README.md

 </div>
 ```

-## ctx
+## Context API

 Starting with VuePress 1.x.x, VuePress provides an `AppContext` object that stores all the state of the current app and can be accessed through the plugin API.

 ::: warning Note
-Context of each plugin is a isolated context, they just inherit from the same app context.
+Context of each plugin is a isolated context inherited from the same app context.
 :::

 ```js